SMSF Bare Trusts: A Complete Guide

 Under an LRBA, the SMSF borrows money to acquire a single acquirable asset.
 Because the borrowing is limited recourse, the lender can only claim the asset held in the bare trust if the loan defaults.
 Other SMSF assets remain protected.

-The bare trust acts as a legal ‘holding trust’ where the property sits until the loan is repaid.
-The SMSF receives the rental income, pays expenses, and benefits from any capital growth, but legal title remains with the bare trustee.
+The bare trust acts as a legal holding trust where the property sits until the loan is repaid.
+The SMSF receives the rental income, pays expenses, and benefits from any capital growth, but legal title remains with the bare trustee throughout the loan period.

 This arrangement safeguards the SMSF and aligns with superannuation regulations.
-It also makes the process clearer for lenders, as they know their security is restricted to the property in question.
+It also provides clarity for lenders, as they know their security is restricted to the property in question.

 Legal Structure of a Bare Trust